Family Law – Best Family Law Attorneys in Denton County

 However, Texas law will also render the agreement invalid if one of the spouses can prove that the agreement was formed unfairly or without some minimum level of sufficiency.
 While the law may appear straightforward, these requirements are subjective in nature and are open to extensive arguments from both parties.

-If you are in an argument over the validity of a postnuptial or prenuptial agreement, or are looking to create one, contact us to schedule your free initial consultation.
+If you are in an argument over the validity of a postnuptial or prenuptial agreement, or are looking to create one, contact us to schedule your initial consultation.

 Family Law Torts